bazuker/shopifyStoreAPI/README.md

 __/store/:storeid/products/:productid/items/:itemid/order?id=yourOrderId__

-POST - Adds an item with :itemid to the existing order with a specified ID.
+POST - Adds an item with :itemid to the existing order with a specified ID automatically adding a price of the product to the total

-DELETE - Removes an item with :itemid from the existing order with a specified ID.
+DELETE - Removes an item with :itemid from the existing order with a specified ID automatically deducting the cost of the item

 ### 4. Orders